initialxy/initialxy.github.io/_posts/2025-01-31-fine-tuning-llm-on-amd-gpu.md

 Frieren, the life ahead of you will surely be much longer than we can imagine.
 Perhaps.
 The king's going to erect statues of us in the plaza.
 I'm not sure they'll be able to faithfully recreate my handsome looks, though.
+How self-serving of him.
+He only gave us ten copper coins when we left on our adventure.
 ...
 ```
 This text file is pretty simple.
 You can consider every odd line to be a user prompt and every even line to be a response to the previous line.
 Next, we need to convert it to ShareGPT format so that unsloth can then normalize for a selected model template.
 This needs to be a JSONL file, which just means each line is one JSON object.
 Apparently the reason why they do this instead of just having a JSON array is so that a very large data file can be easily parsed, sampled, and split without having to load the whole file into memory.
 I guess that's fair.
 I wrote a Python script to do this.